-- Copyright Reminder: It is illegal for youth to use an image or brand that someone else owns as part of their 4-H project exhibit without the permission of the copyright/trademark holder. - Copyrighted or trademarked designs are not acceptable; this includes team logos, school logos, and/or characters from television, movies such as Disney characters, Iron Man etc. - More details in the new "Copyright Guidelines Tipsheet: go.illinois.edu/II4HCopyrightGuidelines - Use of the 4-H Name and Emblem: Chartered 4-H Clubs and enrolled 4-H members are authorized to use the 4-H Name and Emblem.
+- Copyright Reminder: It is illegal for youth to use an image or brand that someone else owns as part of their 4-H project exhibit without the permission of the copyright/trademark holder. - o Copyrighted or trademarked designs are not acceptable; this includes team logos, school logos, and/or characters from television, movies such as Disney characters, Iron Man etc. - o More details in the new "Copyright Guidelines Tipsheet: go.illinois.edu/Il4HCopyrightGuidelines . - Use of the 4-H Name and Emblem: Chartered 4-H Clubs and enrolled 4-H members are authorized to use the 4-H Name and Emblem.
 This includes permission for an enrolled 4-H member to use the 4-H name and emblem in exhibits you create for personal use as part of 4-H sponsored events.
-This includes 4-H decorated cookies, a 4-H Clover printed out for use in a scrapbook, etc. - Please note: Any use of the 4-H name and emblem on items intended as gifts or for sale require prior permission using this UNIVERSITY AGREEMENT.
-This should be signed by the County Director.
-Any uses of the 4-H name and emblem for sale or promotion online, and/or in statewide events should be signed by the Illinois 4-H Director (illinois4H@illinois.edu). - Use of the green clover shaped image is not protected.
+This includes 4-H decorated cookies, a 4-H Clover printed out for use in a scrapbook, etc. - Please note: Any use of the 4-H name and emblem on items intended as gifts or for sale requires prior permission to use this UNIVERSITY AGREEMENT.
+The County Director should sign this.
+Any uses of the 4-H name and emblem for sale or promotion online, and/or in statewide events should be signed by the Illinois 4-H Director (illinois4H@illinois.edu). - Use of the green clover-shaped image is not protected.
 The 4-H Emblem is distinguished by the four H's that signify Head, Heart, Hands, and Health.
-No creative rendering, changing in color or shape of the official 4-H emblem is allowed.
+No creative rendering, change in color, or shape of the official 4-H emblem is allowed.